 A good example is the nutrition supplement PK 13-14, which complements the bloom fertilizer you use.
 In this case, the elements phosphorus (P) and potassium (K) are represented with a value of 13-14.

 For measuring fertilizers you need measuring cups.
 We are going to make a fertilizer solution step by step.
 Eventually we want 100 liters, with an adjusted EC and pH value.
-Download my free marijuana grow bible for more tips about nutrients and marijuana plant deficiencies.

 Step 1 - Preparation